sjhennessy/School_District_Analysis/README.md

 The percentage passing math, percentage passing reading, and the overall passing percentage increased for the spending bin of $630-644.
 This is due to Thomas High School being categorized in that spending bin at $638/student.
 The significant increase in the math and reading scores after the 9th graders at Thomas High School were removed from the dataframe results in an increase in scores for the spending bin of $630-644.

 #### Scores by School Size
 Thomas High School had a student population of 1635 and the number decreased to 1174 when the 9th grade was removed from the dataframe.
 Both of the figures are in the medium size range for the high schools with a student population between 1000-2000 students.
-Because the 9th grade was removed, the math and reading scores increased in the medium size category along with the overall passing percentage.
+Because the 9th grade was removed, the passing math and reading percentages increased in the medium size category along with the overall passing percentage.

 #### Scores by School Type
 Thomas High School is a charter school and the passing percentages for math and reading were much higher than the district schools when all 39,170 students were considered.
-When the 9th graders at Thomas High School were removed from the database, the passing percentages for math and reading did not change significantly because of the strong passing percentages of the other charter schools.
+When the 9th graders at Thomas High School were removed from the database, the total student count was 38,709.
+Compared to 39,170 (the original student count), the change in students is not significant.
+Additionally, the passing percentages for math and reading did not change significantly because of the strong passing percentages of the other charter schools.

 ## Summary of Four Major Changes
 There are four significant changes to the new dataframe when the ninth graders from Thomas High School are removed.